khalid-hussain/shaheen/chap14.md

 will not support any rebel against us whether Christian or Muslim."

 After reading Ferdinand's letter, Bashir looked towards Badr and everyone's glances also focused on his face.
-Badr Bin Mughira raised his neck, looked at his comrades and said, "Mansour!
+Badr bin Mughira raised his neck, looked at his comrades and said, "Mansour!
 Would you like to say something regarding this?"